LDSSA/batch2-capstone/README.md

-# Brief - Predicting serious injury
+# Batch 2 - Capstone: Predicting serious injury

+## Brief

 It's 2028, and you are on a new assignment with a new client called Insurance Inc.